• Skip to primary navigation

 Jump to Recipe - Print Recipe

-Perfect for busy weeknights, family dinners, or even date nights, this Pesto Shrimp Pasta comes together quickly and is guaranteed to become a favorite!
-Easy one pot pasta dish that is ready in about 20 minutes!
+Perfect for busy weeknights, family dinners, or even date nights, this Pesto Shrimp Pasta comes together quickly and is ready in about 30 minutes!

 Pesto Shrimp Fettuccine in White Wine Sauce